 The outside of our PurePod

-The Pōhue PurePod is beautifully appointed and is about the size of a standard hotel room, with large sliding glass doors and see-through ceilings and floors so you really feel immersed in nature.
-It also has a hot, high pressure shower, flushable toilets, and functioning kitchenette.
-Basically all the comforts of home, but in the middle of nowhere!
-Our only company were the local sheep.
+The Pōhue PurePod is beautifully appointed and is about the size of a standard hotel room, with large sliding glass doors and see-through ceilings and floors, so you really feel immersed in nature.
+It also has a hot, high-pressure shower, flushable toilets, and a functional kitchenette.
+Basically, all the comforts of home, but in the middle of nowhere!
+Our only company was the local sheep.

 We opted for the breakfast and dinner option, so we were fully stocked up when we arrived (except for the wine we had to cart up the hill).
 There were also board games to pass the time, star charts to study the stars, and local guides to learn more about the area.

 Can you see the sheep watching us through the window?